Complex abstract Wiener spaces

-Notice in particular that the real structure is \emph{isometric} with respect to the PT-norm.
+Observe that a bounded real structure is \emph{isometric} with respect to the PT-norm.
 This is a useful property, especially in the consideration of Hilbert spaces.
 Indeed, if $\sigma$ is an isometric real structure on a complex Hilbert space $H$, then for all $x, y \in \hr$,

 This implies that $\hr$ is a real Hilbert space.
-For this reason, we will from now on assume real structures to be isometric.

-\begin{remark} Suppose that $B$ is a complex Banach space with an isometric real structure.
-Notice that for $h \in B'$ the map $\rho \circ h \circ \rho^{-1}: \br \times \br \to B$ is continuous, but not necessarily real linear.
-However, we may extend any $f \in \brp$ complex linearly to obtain an element of $B'$.
-Thus $\brp$ can be naturally embedded into $B'$. \end{remark}

 One might think that given a complex Banach space $B$, the dual space $B'$ is immediately endowed with the real structure that is pointwise complex conjugation.
-However, this is not the case, since $\bar f$ for $f \in B'$ is complex antilinear, so in general $\bar f \notin B'$.
+However, this is not the case, since $\bar f$ for $f \in B'$ is complex anti-linear, so in general $\bar f \notin B'$.